-Dale is situated on the Western tip of Pembrokeshire, mid way along the National Park Coastal Footpath.
-It is a popular stop off point for walkers and the waters around the Dale Peninsula attract those interested in sailing, surfing, diving and angling.
+Dale is situated on the South Western tip of Pembrokeshire, mid way along the National Park Coastal path.
+It is a popular stop off point for walkers and the waters around the Dale Peninsula attract those interested in marine mammals and birds, sailing, surfing, diving and angling.
 It has all the trappings that you may expect of a seaside village such as a public car park next to the beach, post office/store, pub, café, waters ports centre, bed and breakfast accommodation and yacht club.
 However, tucked away as it is from the major tourist hot spots in Pembrokeshire, it is still a quiet and relaxed destination.

 Dale is situated near the mouth of the Cleddau Estuary and entrance to the port of Milford Haven.
 Officially founded in 1790, today it is the third largest port in the UK, potentially handling up to 30% of gas and 25% of its petrochemical requirements.
 The port of Milford Haven has many important historical links and several landmarks still exist to the present day. www.digitaldan.co.uk/milf/history.php.
 Beyond Milford are the tranquil and picturesque upper reaches of the Cleddau with several hostelries accessible from the river.

 Map and directions

 Nearest satellite navigation post code to Dale pontoon – SA62 3RB

 Our general area of operation extends as far East as Tenby, south to Lundy, West to the Celtic Deep (30 miles offshore into shark territory), North to the Clerks and Bishops off Ramsey island and throughout the Cleddau Estuary.
 Please enquire if you have a requirement beyond these limits as we do go further afield.